FreeRTOS/FreeRTOS-SMP-Demos/FreeRTOS/Demo/XCOREAI_xClang/README.md

 `FreeRTOS/Demo/XCOREAI_xClang/RTOSDemo/src/FreeRTOSConfig.h`.
 The
 [constants defined in that file](https://www.freertos.org/a00110.html) can be edited to suit your application.
-The following configuration options are specific to the SMP support in FreeRTOS Kernel:
+The following configuration options are specific to the SMP support in the FreeRTOS Kernel:
-  * `configNUM_CORES` - Set number of cores.
+  * `configNUM_CORES` - Set the number of cores.
-  * `configRUN_MULTIPLE_PRIORITIES` - Enable/Disable running multiple priorities tasks simultaneously.
+  * `configRUN_MULTIPLE_PRIORITIES` - Enable/Disable simultaneously running tasks with multiple priorities.
-  * `configUSE_CORE_AFFINITY` - Enable/Disable setting tasks affinity to cores.
+  * `configUSE_CORE_AFFINITY` - Enable/Disable setting a task's affinity to certain cores.
 * `Source/Portable/MemMang/heap_4.c` is included in the project to provide the memory allocation required by the RTOS kernel.
-Please refer to the [Memory Management](https://www.freertos.org/a00111.html) section of the API documentation for full information.
+Please refer to the [Memory Management](https://www.freertos.org/a00111.html) section of the API documentation for complete information.
 * vPortEndScheduler() has not been implemented.